ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 (select id in (select sens from with_sensitive));
 ```

-Similarly sensitive constructs in `CASE` expressions result in a sensitive
+Similarly, sensitive constructs in `CASE` expressions result in a sensitive
-output
+output:

 ```sql
 -- not sensitive